paula-gomes/Rest_Api/README.md

 # Features

-* server.js: realizes all Crud operations by apllying HTTP verbs on the application (GET,PUT,UPDATE,DELETE)
+* server.js: realizes all Crud operations by applying HTTP verbs on the application (GET,PUT,UPDATE,DELETE)

 # Get it tested